CollaborativeRoboticsLab/capabilities2/capabilities2_runner/readme.md

 ### Start -> End (no Stop)

 The final runner execution pattern is to start the runner and then end it without stopping.
 This pattern represents a challenge for the runner API, as it is not clear when the runner should be stopped.
 ROS communications patterns including **Services** and **Actions** are like this type.

+## Trigger Parameter Format

+Runners can use parameters.
+These parameters are passed to the runner in the `trigger` function.
+For more information, see [Parameter Format](./docs/parameter_format.md).